Jacques Rueff: Life

-An influential French conservative and free market thinker, Rueff was born the son of a well known Parisian physician and studied economics and mathematics at the École Polytechnique.
+An influential French conservative and free market thinker, Rueff was born the son of a well known Parisian physician and studied economics and mathematics at the École Polytechnique and Sciences Po.
 An important economic advisor to President Charles de Gaulle, Rueff was also a major figure in the management of the French economy during the Great Depression.
 In the early 1930s, he was as a financial attache in London, in charge of the Bank of France's sterling reserves.
+He also worked as an outside expert for the Economic and Financial Organization of the League of Nations, together with Oskar Morgenstern and Bertil Ohlin, supporting the EFO's work on economic depressions in the late 1930s.

-He was a member of the Société d’Économie Politique and was linked to the Éditions de Médicis.
-He also taught at the Paris Institute of Political Studies (Sciences Po) in the 1930s.
+He was a member of the Société d'Économie Politique and was linked to the Éditions de Médicis.
+He also taught at Sciences Po in the 1930s.

 In 1941, Rueff, a Jew, was dismissed from his office as the deputy governor of the Bank of France as a result of Vichy France's new anti-Semitic laws.
 Rueff published several works of political economy and philosophy during his lifetime, including L'Ordre Social, which appeared shortly after the Liberation of Paris.

 After the war Rueff became one of the leading French members of the classical liberal Mont Pelerin Society, the president of the Inter-Allied Reparations Agency (IARA), and the minister of state of Monaco.
 He was strongly in favour of European integration and served from 1952 to 1962 as a judge on the European Court of Justice.